dmikey/fastify-git-lfs/README.md

 git lfs track "*.png"
 ```

-Create a `.lsfconfig` file in the root of your repository, point it to our open SiaSky uploader, or to a self hosted version if you prefer.
+Create a `.lfsconfig` file in the root of your repository, point it to our open SiaSky uploader, or to a self hosted version if you prefer.

 ```text
 [lfs]